zetareticoli/typesmith/README.md

 ## Customizations
 ### 1. Vertical Rhythm

-Typesmith comes with two default options for vertical rhythm:
+There are two option for vertical rhythm:

 - baseline - 4px
 - ratio - 1.25